department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 - Work with an accredited representative.
 [Get help from an accredited representative](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html), **or**

--Go to a VA Regional Office and get help from a VA employee.
+- Go to a VA Regional Office and get help from a VA employee.
 [Find a local VA office](/facilities/).

 ### As a surviving parent, can I get DIC?